 • 1 tsp ground ginger

-• 400g pak choi
+• 400 g pak choi

 • Juice of 1 lime

-5) Return the vegetables to the pan, add the lime juice, and fry for another minute or so (longer if you like your beef more well done).
-Remove from the pan, and serve with the steamed pak choi
+• Combine: Return the cooked vegetables to the pan with the beef, add the lime juice, and fry for another minute or so.
+Adjust the cooking time if you prefer your beef more well done.

 What are your favourite stir fry ingredients?